sandorl195/mariadb_procedures/README.md

 # MariaDB utility stored procedures

-This is a repository containing stored procedures for MariaDb version 10.3+.
+This is a repository containing stored procedures for MariaDB version 10.3+.

 ### copy.sql